 This book has a bit of mystry to it, so you can expect higher prices when you do find it.
 It's also flimsier then the others with no hard cover or decent spine. (more like a thick pamphlet) This makes it somewhat easier to ruin or bend, so be careful when buying.

-As you can see, this is a Sonic X-Treme book, so named for the now-infamous failed game.
+As you can see, this is a Sonic X-Treme book, but it was not named for the now-infamous failed game.
+Likely it's just because "x-treme" was cool.
 Predictably, Sonic is doing something 'xtreeme' on the cover, which seems to be boarding while wearing a backpack.
 The art is some shadowed neon, so you can't really "check out Sonic's new look" unless you actually open it up and look inside.

 Look and Find Sonic the Hedgehog Book Photo Look and Find Sonic the Hedgehog